YicongHong/Thinking-VLN/README.md

 ### Before worrying about the spoon

 "*You shouldn't feel bad when someone else publishes a paper on the same idea you have been working on.
 That means we are on the right track and we have one less problem to solve.
-We can now focus on more interesting ideas.*" --- [Prof. Stephen Gould](http://users.cecs.anu.edu.au/~sgould/), my supervisor. :wink:
+We can now focus on more interesting ideas.*" --- [Prof. Stephen Gould](http://users.cecs.anu.edu.au/~sgould/), my supervisor. :wink: It is a great honor, great luck and great pleasure for me to work with him.

 Cats are extremely helpful to research!
 I do [cloud cat-petting](https://space.bilibili.com/298946431/) everyday.
 Really hope I can have one by my side. :smiley_cat::kissing_cat: